 - Be Waste Wise

-Visit the FVRD’s Be Waste Wise website for videos and other useful information on becoming waste wise.
+Visit the Fraser Valley Regional District (FVRD) Be Waste Wise website for videos and other useful information on becoming waste wise.

 - Zero Waste Canada Training Programs

 The ZWC programs are designed to provide a solid foundation of Zero Waste practices, policies, values, and concepts, with the aim of helping the general public, waste professionals and community leaders gain knowledge on Zero Waste practices.

 The Story of Stuff is a 20-minute, fast-paced, fact-filled look at the underside of production and consumption patterns.

 - The Story of Bottled Water